dylanoli/blip-desk-scheduler/README.md

 We have a exemple bot that you can use with base project. he already has the scripts to handle with workTime variable to management of attending work times.

 To use him, you just need import [this file](https://drive.google.com/file/d/1iRXAV0LjKnWnwq0BipmFRuu4iikrZ96P/view?usp=sharing) in your flow.

+You can create your own bot and use this [script](https://github.com/dylanoli/blip-desk-scheduler/blob/master/public/scheduler.js).

 ## 🎥Extra content
 [Tutorial video](https://www.linkedin.com/posts/dylan-oliveira-7a9113161_v%C3%ADdeo-de-apresenta%C3%A7%C3%A3oao-blip-desk-scheduler-activity-6895072700218650624-jfCH)